saucelabs-training/automation-best-practices/testing-for-charity/my-react-app/docs/COMPONENT-TESTS.md

 ### 🏋️‍♀️ Code the component test

-Our app was created using `create-react-app`.
+Our app was created using [create-react-app](https://create-react-app.dev/).
+"Set up a modern web app by running one command"

 With this method, we automatically get a few tools for testing:
 * @testing-library/react
 * jest
 * And we get an automatic component test in `my-react-app/src/App.test.js`